Installation

 ./tools/get_socrates.sh

 The environment variable RAD_DIR must always point to the SOCRATES installation path.
-It is highly recommended that you add this to your shell rc file (e.g. ~/.bashrc), which can be done by running the following command.
+Add it to your shell config file:

 echo "export RAD_DIR=$PWD/socrates/" >> "$HOME/.bashrc"